Page updated 3rd November 2014

 The wine merchant, and partner in the Exwick woollen mill of Banfill and Granger, Edmund Granger leased the house in 1787, and purchased it in 1793 from the Duchy of Cornwall.
 It was modernised in 1810, by adding the two ground floor, bow fronted bays, transforming into a Regency rather than Georgian house.
 The iron balcony was made by the firm of 'Iron' Sam Kingdon.
 He also built a Tuscan style entrance porch and then added stucco (rendered cement to you and me) to the walls.

 Granger was advised by William Jackson, a local architect, painter and musician.
 A storm on 13th January 1828, blew down a tree in the garden, that was large enough to be mentioned in the Flying Post.
 Granger's widow, Mary, died in the house on 4th February 1846, at the age of 87, and the house was occupied by Richard Somers-Gard.

-Grottos, rockeries and paths were added by the Somers-Gard.
+Grottos, rockeries and paths were added by Somers-Gard.
 He was also the guiding light for building the Royal Albert Memorial Museum.
 After his death, his widow opened the gardens in the 1870s to the public.
-After the death of Mrs Somer-Gard the house came into the possession of Miss Phoebe Outhwaite, who left £60,000 in her will to her sister Miss Outhwaite.
+After the death of Mrs Somer-Gard in 1889, the house came into the possession of Miss Phoebe Outhwaite, who in 1899, left £60,000 in her will to her sister Miss Outhwaite.
 In 1899, an incident occurred when a stranger gained entrance to the house claiming he was the legal owner.
 The butler sent the gardener to find a policemen, and two constables were called.
 The man, a Mr Northcote from Woolwich Arsenal, was a former resident of Exeter.
 He was meekly led away to the police station.
 The police surgeon was called and the man was committed to Digby Asylum.
 The report then revealed that his sister was also an inmate at Digby.